Overview of the Family and Medical Leave Act

 • To take medical leave when the employee is unable to work because of a serious health condition.

-• For qualifying exigencies arising out of the fact that the employee’s spouse, son, daughter or parent is on covered active duty or call to covered active duty status as a member of the National Guard, Reserves or Regular Armed Forces.
+• For qualifying exigencies arising out of the fact that the employee’s spouse, son, daughter or parent is on covered active duty or has been notified of a pending call or order to covered active duty status as a member of the National Guard, Reserves or Regular Armed Forces.

 Military Service